 Likewise, family dynamics become more conducive to harmony, healing, productivity and positive growth when the people charged with the responsibility step forward and actually lead.
 Too many parents are reluctant (or scared, or lack the confidence, or feel ill-equipped) to take on such a role.
 However, no matter what your family configuration, making the effort to guide and lead the way is a most critical step toward family health.

 Is it easy?
 Certainly not!
 How about straightforward?
 Not on your life!
-Leading your family is far and away less demanding, less complicated, and less taxing emotionally than taking the proverbial “pass.”
+However, leading your family is far and away less demanding, less complicated, and less taxing emotionally than taking the proverbial “pass.”

 From the front: